II - PRODUCTION - THE LIVES

 Getting the first shots in Helsinki was extremely exhilarating: the life-story in Helsinki is one where I am professionally successful, but deeply unsatisfied and in denial about it.
 Most of the shots are of me walking around a gloomy, cold city, during a normal day of work.
 Because I hadn’t been able to travel to Helsinki beforehand and do any location scouting, most of it was improvised.
 With either Petri or Mikko, we would walk around and be like: “Hey, this is a cool place to shoot, let’s shoot here.”
 And so we’d adapt my character’s day as we saw a location that could be interesting or relevant (such as the bridge over the train tracks).
 I got here my first hands-on impression of how a day’s filming on this shoot would be like, and it was at once messy and enthralling.
-We were constantly on the edge of nothingness, because often I didn’t know exactly what shot we would do next, and this forced me to be looking to use the surroundings to think up new scenes, all the while constructing and maintaining some coherence to everything in my head.
+We were constantly on the edge of nothingness, and this forced us to use the surroundings to think up new scenes, all the while constructing and maintaining some coherence to everything in our head.
 The only issue I had during my time in Helsinki is that I couldn’t find an office environment in which to shoot.
-Paul and Antti’s offices wouldn’t allow it, and so eventually, we shot the office scenes over a year later in Paris, in a co-working office space called lawomatik.
+Paul and Antti’s offices wouldn’t allow it, and so eventually, we shot the office scenes over a year later in Paris, in a co-working office space called Lawomatik in the 10th arrondissement (now closed).